joofio/matchbox/matchbox-fml.md

 A [FHIR Logical model for CDA](https://github.com/HL7/cda-core-2.0) is in development which can be used to convert between FHIR and cda.
 There are some open pull requests, if you want to work with these

+See the following steps to develop with the [cda/fhir maps](https://github.com/ahdis/matchbox/blob/master/matchbox-fml.md)